Kazuki-tam/gas-bun-starter/README.md

 bun clasp:login
 ```

-### Connect to your exiting project
+### Connect to your existing project

 Create a `.clasp.json` at the root, and then Add these settings.
-Open App script from your spreadsheet and check out a script Id at the setting page.
+Open the App script from your spreadsheet and check out a script ID on the settings page.

 ```json
 {